 Staircasing means increasing your ownership of the shared ownership property – usually through buying extra shares, normally from a Housing Association or other social landlord, in a property which was originally bought through a shared ownership scheme.
-Depending on your Housing Association, you may be able to buy shares in as small a chunk as just 10% or 20% at a time [ although buying such small further shares does have costs implications – see below].
+Depending on your Housing Association, you may have the right to buy shares in as small a chunk as little as just 10% or 20% at a time [although buying such small further shares does have costs implications – see below].

 The leases of most shared ownership properties contain a clause which gives the tenant the right to keep buying extra shares until they finally own 100% of the lease.

 Tenants who own less than 100% still have to keep paying rent for the percentage of the property which they do not own.
 As more and more shares are bought, the proportion of the property owned by the Housing Association decreases, and the rent also decreases.

 Using staircasing is an easy way of eventually owning a property without the need to invest a large sum of money all at once.